INTRODUCTION

 We have come to believe and now we know

 The apostles realized everything told in the Holy Scriptures about the Messiah was fulfilled in Jesus.
-Though the Jewish leaders objected to Jesus and denied his Messiahship, the disciples understood him as the God-promised savior of the world.
-So, even though they could not understand his teaching of eating the body and drinking the blood of Jesus and many disciples left him, the apostles stood strong with Jesus.
+Though the Jewish leaders objected to Jesus and denied his Messiahship, the disciples understood him as the God-promised saviour of the world.
+So, even though they could not understand his teaching of eating his body and drinking his blood and many disciples left him, the apostles stood strong with Jesus. you are the Holy One of God

 When Isaiah had the vision of heaven, he heard Seraphim crying out to one another, “Holy, holy, holy is the LORD of hosts!
 All the earth is filled with his glory!”
-(Isa 6:3).
-So, Isaiah repeatedly titled God as “the Holy One of Israel.”
+(Isa 6:3) So, Isaiah repeatedly titled God as “the Holy One of Israel.”

 While Jesus was teaching in a synagogue in Capernaum, a man with an unclean spirit cried out, “What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are—the Holy One of God!”
-(Mk 1:24).
-Jesus ordered him to keep quiet.
-Peter and other disciples might have noticed this secret of Jesus.
+(Mk 1:24) Jesus ordered him to keep quiet.
+Peter and the other disciples might have noticed this secret of Jesus.
 Peter made use of the same phrase when he expressed his faith in Jesus.
-Through this, Peter acknowledged Jesus as the Messiah that God promised to send for crushing the head of the Satan (Gen 3:15) and save humanity forever.
+Through this, Peter acknowledged Jesus as the Messiah that God promised to send for crushing the head of Satan (Gen 3:15) and save humanity forever.

 Peter publicly acknowledged the divinity of Jesus thrice.
-The first was when Jesus walked on the sea, those in the boat, including Peter, did him homage, saying, “Truly, you are the Son of God” (Mt 14:33).
+The first was when Jesus walked on the sea.
+Those in the boat, including Peter, did him homage, saying, “Truly, you are the Son of God” (Mt 14:33).
 The next was in response to Jesus’ question, “But who do you say that I am?”
 Simon Peter said in reply, “You are the Messiah, the Son of the living God” (Mt 16:16).
 A third one was this passage when Peter said, “you are the Holy One of God” in response to Jesus’ question, “Will you also go away?”

 MESSAGE